adrybakov/rad-tools/docs/source/user-guide/module/exchange/index.rst

 Filtering the Hamiltonian
 =========================

-Exchange Hamiltonian could be filtered by distance, template or set of (i,j,k) tuples (R vectors).
+Spin Hamiltonian could be filtered by distance, template or set of (i,j,k) tuples (R vectors).

 Use :py:meth:`.SpinHamiltonian.filter` to filter the instance of the